Who Needs to be Assessed?

 - LLCC utilizes computer-based testing, so your scores are available immediately upon completion of the tests.

 - You may not use a calculator or dictionary on the assessment.

-- Students are permitted to retest once with permission from an academic advisor or placement and testing staff.
+- Students are permitted to retest once with permission from a student success coach or placement and testing staff.

-- Students wishing to retest must obtain written permission from an authorized individual in advising and counseling or the placement and testing staff.
+- Students wishing to retest must obtain written permission from an authorized individual in student success or the testing center staff.